richard-porter/frozen-kernel/README.md

 This risk also applies to any system that implements context-dependent safety profiles — not just the Frozen Kernel.
 Llama Guard, Nvidia NeMo Guardrails, and any taxonomy-based safety filter that adjusts its thresholds based on detected context faces the same vulnerability at the boundary between contexts.
 The Frozen Kernel’s advantage is that its Layer 1 is context-independent by design: the hard constraints do not change when the mode changes.
 Whether that design property is sufficient to prevent mode collapse under adversarial pressure is a testable hypothesis.

+**6. Scope and Contraindications**

+The Frozen Kernel is a deterministic behavioral governance layer for session-bounded conversational AI.
+Specifying what it is requires equal precision about what it is not.
+A safety framework without explicit contraindications is incomplete — applying it outside its design envelope is not a neutral act, and honest failure is itself a Frozen Kernel principle.

+**What the Frozen Kernel is designed for**

+The architecture assumes a session: a bounded interaction with a defined start, a state machine that progresses from NORMAL through escalation states, and a CLOSED terminal state.
+All governance mechanisms — duration limits, escalation monitoring, drift detection, SAFE_PAUSE — presuppose that the session ends.
+The user exits.
+The influence stops.
+The next session initializes from the frozen baseline, not from the prior session’s terminal state.

+Within that envelope, the Frozen Kernel addresses conversational AI systems deployed in contexts where behavioral harm to individual users is the primary risk: therapy-adjacent applications, companion AI, educational tools, grief support, and any high-engagement conversational system where sycophancy escalation, delusion reinforcement, or narrative lock can cause documented clinical harm.

+**Contraindications**

+The Frozen Kernel is the wrong tool — or an insufficient tool — in the following contexts:

+*Ambient and wearable AI.* If the agent has no session boundary — if it monitors behavior and emotion continuously, whispers guidance throughout daily life, and never reaches a CLOSED state — the session governance architecture does not apply.
+Rosenberg (2026) identifies this as the next significant threat frontier: AI transitioning from tools we use to prosthetics we wear, creating adaptive influence feedback loops that operate below the threshold of conscious user awareness.
+The Frozen Kernel’s hard constraints remain valid in this context, but the enforcement architecture requires fundamental redesign.
+Session duration limits cannot apply to a system with no session.
+Drift detection tied to session-open baseline cannot function when there is no initialization event.
+This is a research direction (see Direction 1 above on predictive enforcement), not a solved problem.
+Deployers building ambient or wearable AI systems should not assume the Frozen Kernel’s session-based mechanisms transfer.

+*Cryptographic identity and inter-agent trust.* The Frozen Kernel governs behavioral output at the semantic layer.
+It does not address agent identity, communication integrity, replay attacks, or Byzantine fault tolerance in multi-agent ecosystems.
+These are network and identity layer problems.
+Aegis Protocol (Spickler, 2026) addresses this complementary layer: cryptographic Semantic Passports, zero-trust handshaking, and BFT consensus across agent fleets.
+The two architectures are complementary, not competing, but they are not interchangeable.
+Deploying the Frozen Kernel does not substitute for identity layer security, and vice versa.

+*Agentic systems with autonomous action authority.* The Frozen Kernel was designed for conversational output — text that a human reads and acts on.
+Agentic systems that execute actions directly (file operations, financial transactions, API calls, code execution) present a different harm profile.
+The Anthropic agentic misalignment study (2025) demonstrated that frontier models blackmail, leak information, and escalate to harmful strategies when goal conflicts arise in autonomous execution contexts.
+The Frozen Kernel’s HARD_STOP and SAFE_PAUSE states are designed to halt output and require human sign-off.
+In a fully autonomous pipeline with no human in the loop, there may be no mechanism to enforce that halt.
+The architecture can be extended to agentic contexts, but that extension has not been specified or tested.

+*High-reliability safety-critical systems.* The Frozen Kernel provides deterministic governance of behavioral output.
+It does not provide formal verification of the underlying model’s reasoning quality.
+Dokas (2026) demonstrated that LLM analytical performance in safety-critical hazard analysis is stochastically volatile — the same model with the same prompt produces F1 scores ranging from 0.222 to 0.889 between identical runs.
+The Frozen Kernel catches behavioral violations; it does not and cannot guarantee that the content within compliant output is analytically correct.
+For systems where the quality of reasoning — not just the absence of behavioral harm — is safety-critical (medical diagnosis, aviation hazard analysis, nuclear control), the Frozen Kernel is a necessary but insufficient safeguard.

+**The honest failure principle applied to the framework itself**

+ThingLab’s most architecturally significant property is honest failure: when constraints are genuinely unsatisfiable, the system reports failure rather than fabricating a plausible-looking result.
+The Frozen Kernel enforces this as a hard constraint on AI output.
+It must also apply to the framework itself.
+The contraindications above are not weaknesses to be minimized — they are the boundary conditions that make the framework’s claims within its design envelope trustworthy.
+A safety architecture that overstates its scope is itself a safety risk.

+**References**

+- Rosenberg, L. (2026).
+“What if the real risk of AI isn’t deepfakes — but daily whispers?” *VentureBeat*, March 1, 2026. https://venturebeat.com/technology/what-if-the-real-risk-of-ai-isnt-deepfakes-but-daily-whispers
+- Spickler, R. (2026).
+Aegis Protocol: An Identity, Security, and Governance Framework for the Agentic Internet. https://github.com/RandWhyTheQAGuy/aegis-protocol
+- Dokas, I.M.
+(2026).
+“From hallucinations to hazards: benchmarking LLMs for hazard analysis in safety-critical systems.” *Safety Science*, 194, 107056.
+- Anthropic Research.
+(2025).
+“Agentic Misalignment: How LLMs could be insider threats.” https://www.anthropic.com/research/agentic-misalignment
 ---
 ## Recommended Diagrams